About The Band

 The Ghost of ChildhoodReturn to MeThe Book of RoundsMeadowReadyGraceVirtual Choir of JoyMore UncoveredUncoveredDifferent EyesFalling Farther InOctober Project

-2025 will mark the 7th Anniversary of the October Project Annual Poetry Contest.
+2025 marked the 7th Anniversary of the October Project Annual Poetry Contest, the largest ever, with over one thousand submissions from around the world.
 Poet/Lyricist Flanders is a three-time Amazon Best Seller for her poetry books Watermarked (2024), Shadow Breathing (2018), and Joyride (2015).
 Following the success of her animated poem Doubts (2018), an Official Selection at nearly 30 film festivals, an experimental short of her poem The Big Sadness (2023) was awarded a 2024 Bronze Telly.

 October Project